-The Cabinet agreed:
+We have agreed:

-- (i) that the age range of Crook Primary School should be changed from 4-11 to 3-11 from 1 September 2016, and - (ii) that Crook Nursery School should close as a separate school on 31 August 2016

-Review of Home to School / College Transport Policy [Key Decision: CAS/04/15]
+- (i) that the age range of Crook Primary School should be changed from 4-11 to 3-11 from 1 September 2016, and - (ii) that Crook Nursery School should close as a separate school on 31 August 2016 - 3.
+Review of Home to School / College Transport Policy Key Decision: CAS/04/15 Cabinet Portfolio Holder Councillor Ossie Johnson Contact Sheila Palmerley 03000 265731

-The Cabinet considered a report of the Corporate Director, Children and Adults Services which provided details of the recent consultation on possible changes to the Council's Home to School/College Transport Policy.
+We have considered a report of the Corporate Director, Children and Adults Services which provided details of the recent consultation on possible changes to the Council's Home to School/College Transport Policy.
 It provided an analysis of the responses and made recommendations for changes to the existing policy which would apply from 1 September 2016.